Rattlesnake Ridge

 Coordinates: 45.18950N 119.32179W

-A post-rendezvous pack trip is planned for the Strawberry Wilderness to the south, with Main Eagle to the east as an alternate location.
+A post-rendezvous pack trip is planned for the Strawberry Wilderness to the south (just south of Prairie City on map above), with Main Eagle to the east as an alternate location.
 The plan is to drive to the trailhead on Sunday and pack in on Monday.

 Send mail to RRR with questions or comments about this web site.